Unidata/netcdf-c/man4/netcdf.md

   [[\<](#Interface "Previous section in reading order")]   [[\>](#Format "Next section in reading order")]       [[\<\<](#Introduction "Beginning of this chapter or previous chapter")]   [[Up](#Introduction "Up section")]   [[\>\>](#Dataset-Components "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   -------------------------------------------------------- ------------------------------------------------- --- ------------------------------------------------------------------------- ------------------------------------ ---------------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-1.2 NetCDF Is Not a Database Management System {.section}
+1.2 NetCDF Is Not a Database Management System
 ----------------------------------------------

 Why not use an existing database management system for storing